"The angiogenesis inhibitor bevacizumab (Avastin, Genentech/Roche) has been approved for use in ovarian cancer in another patient population.

-Hand-Foot Syndrome (HFS): Patients who experience tingling or burning, redness, flaking, bothersome swelling, small blisters, or small sores on the palms of their hands or soles of their feet (symptoms of Hand-Foot Syndrome) should notify their physician.
+Advise patients to notify their healthcare provider if they experience tingling or burning, redness, flaking, bothersome swelling, small blisters, or small sores on the palms of their hands or soles of their feet (symptoms of Hand-Foot Syndrome) [see WARNINGS AND PRECAUTIONS].

-Stomatitis: Patients who experience painful redness, swelling, or sores in the mouth (symptoms of stomatitis) should notify their physician.
+Advise patients to notify their healthcare provider if they develop painful redness, swelling, or sores in the mouth (symptoms of stomatitis).

-Following its administration, DOXIL (doxorubicin hcl liposome injection) may impart a reddish-orange color to the urine and other body fluids.
+Inform patients that following DOXIL administration, a reddish-orange color to the urine and other body fluids may be observed.
 This nontoxic reaction is due to the color of the product and will dissipate as the drug is eliminated from the body.

 This monograph has been modified to include the generic and brand name in many instances.